 Keep scrolling to find out more about Tony and how he was involved in the case.

-He said that during one of the first times he met Caylee, she came over with a book and a teddy bear, according to his testimony footage.
+Tony said that during one of his first meetings with Caylee, she came over with a book and a teddy bear, according to his testimony footage.
 They went down to the pool at his apartment complex.
 He said that Casey was a good mother and she disciplined Caylee when she got too close to the edge of the pool like “any mother would do.”

 Caylee also liked to watch the children’s cartoon Dora the Explorer and she could count to 40 in Spanish, which he said was “incredible for her age.”